jaantollander/masters-thesis/content/30_monitoring.md

 ## Backfilling the initial entry
 <!-- TODO: first version had to keep track -->
-We must manually add an initial entry filled with zeros, when a new entry appears or old entry resets in Jobstats.
+We must manually add an initial entry filled with zeros when a new entry appears, or old entry resets in Jobstats.
 Otherwise, we lose data from the first observation interval.
 During this thesis, we backfilled the initial entries during the analysis.
-In the future, we should backfill them to the database to keep the analysis simpler.
+In the future, we should backfill them into the database to keep the analysis simpler.

 To detect initial entries, the monitoring client must keep track of previously observed identifiers, concatenation of target and entry identifier (`<target>:<entry_id>`), and the previous observation timestamp.
 When the client encounters an identifier not present in the previous observation interval, it creates a new instance of a data structure with the new target and entry identifier, the previous timestamp, the missing value for snapshot time, and zeros for statistics.